Photo of the Bicycle Sukkah in Parkdale, above, by Bouke Salverda from issue 2.

 Any profits from dandyhorse magazine go back into the production of the magazine.

-dandyhorse would not be possible without the kind donations of our contributors and dandy volunteers.
+dandyhorse would not be possible without the top notch efforts donated by our contributors and dandy volunteers.

 dandyhorse magazine is published by Dandyhorse Media Inc. in Toronto.

-If you are interested in advertising in dandyhorse magazine please call 416-822-7910 or email Tammy directly at accounting @ dandyhorsemagazine.com
+If you are interested in advertising in dandyhorse magazine or partnering with dandyhorse to promote an event please call 416-822-7910 or email Tammy directly at accounting @ dandyhorsemagazine.com

 OUR NAME EXPLAINED: